 What conditions are treated with PRRT?

-The main goal of PRRT is to provide symptom relief, to stop or slow tumor progression and to improve overall survival.
+Benefits of PRRT include symptom relief, slowing tumor progression and improving overall survival.

 How is PRRT performed?

-The most common protocol, which is the basis of the FDA and European Medicines Agency approval, includes a series of four PRRT treatments with 177Lu-DOTATATE spaced approximately two months apart.
-Local protocols may vary, though, as to the radionuclide (Lu-177 or Y-90), peptide (e.g. DOTATOC, DOTATATE), number of treatments, and dosage per treatment.
-Depending of the radionuclide being used and local regulations, the procedure may be done as an outpatient procedure or may require a hospital stay of a few days.
-In the United States, this treatment is done as a full-day outpatient procedure; in rare cases a patient may need to stay overnight as a precaution.
+The most common protocol includes a series of four PRRT treatments with 177Lu-DOTATATE spaced approximately 8 weeks apart.
+Local protocols may vary.
+This therapy may be done as an outpatient procedure or may require a hospital stay of a few days.
+In the United States, this treatment is performed as a half or full-day outpatient procedure and only in rare cases, a patient may need to stay overnight at the hospital.

-Each PRRT session begins with the appropriate anti-nausea pre-medications, followed by an amino acid solution.
+Each PRRT session begins with anti-nausea pre-medications, followed by an amino acid solution.
 The amino acid solution is delivered intravenously to protect the patient’s kidneys from the effects of the treatment.
-The treatment is then injected into the patient (this generally takes about 30 minutes), followed by additional amino acid solution.
-In total, the treatment session lasts approximately five hours.
+The radioactive drug is then injected into the patient, which generally takes about 30 minutes, followed by administration of additional amino acid solution.
+In total, the treatment session lasts approximately four to five hours.

-Molecular imaging scans (e.g. post-treatment Lu-177 scans) may be taken during and following the treatment process to see where the injected radiopeptide has traveled in the body, although this is not required as part of the FDA label for treatment.
+Post-treatment 177Lu scans may be taken during and following the treatment process to see where the injected radioactive drug has traveled in the body, although this scan is not required as part of the FDA label for treatment.

 What are the advantages of PRRT?

-PRRT and other molecular therapies offer more personalized cancer treatment because radiopeptides can be tailored to the unique biologic characteristics of the patient and the molecular properties of the tumor.
-PRRT is also considered a targeted therapy because radiopeptides are highly selective in their ability to specifically reach and damage neuroendocrine tumor cells, while limiting radiation exposure to healthy tissue.
-As a result, PRRT typically is well tolerated4.
+PRRT and other molecular therapies offer more personalized cancer treatment.
+PRRT is targeted therapy because these radioactive drugs are highly selective in their ability to specifically reach and damage neuroendocrine tumor cells, while limiting radiation exposure to healthy tissue.
+As a result, PRRT is generally well tolerated.

 PRRT is a treatment option that is highly effective in controlling advanced, metastatic or inoperable, progressive neuroendocrine tumors.
-PRRT is rarely curative but has been shown to help relieve symptoms, shrink tumor lesions, and slow the progression of the disease5.
-As reported in the New England Journal of Medicine, the phase III trial (NETTER-1) provided prolonged progression-free survival and overall survival compared to the control arm of the trial6.
-Numerous phase II retrospective and prospective trials in the United States, Europe and Australia have shown similar results3, 7-9.
+PRRT is rarely curative but has been shown to help relieve symptoms, shrink tumors, and slow the progression of the disease.
+As reported in the phase III NETTER trial published in the New England Journal of Medicine.

 Is PRRT safe?

 All therapies, including PRRT, have side effects and risks.
-You should discuss with your medical provider the risks and benefits of PRRT and any other therapies you are considering.
+You should discuss this with your medical provider.
 Your medical provider will help you determine whether PRRT is right for you, given your medical history.
 Please make sure you tell your provider about any prior therapies you have received, as this can play a role in determining the correct therapy and dosage.

-The administration of the PRRT itself is well tolerated, but patients may experience nausea and vomiting as a result of the amino acid infusion, especially with some formulations.
+The administration of the PRRT itself is well tolerated, but patients may experience nausea and vomiting as a result of the amino acid solution given for kidney protection, especially with some types of amino acid solutions.
 This is managed with anti-nausea medication or slowing down the administration of the amino acids.
 Long-term side effects can include a suppression of blood cell counts, which is mild to moderate in the majority of cases.
-Delayed side effects, such as permanent renal toxicity, or the appearance of second hematologic neoplasms (called myelodysplastic syndrome), are rare.
-Overall, the treatment is well tolerated by most patients10.
+Delayed side effects, such as permanent kidney injury, or the appearance of secondary blood disorders (called myelodysplastic syndrome), are rare.
+Overall, the treatment is well tolerated by most patients.

 Your medical facility will provide you with instructions for special care to be taken following treatment.
-Because small amounts of radiation remain in the body, patients need to follow the radiation safety protocol provided by your facility.
-This may include staying a safe distance from others for several days following PRRT therapy.
-As the remaining radionuclide is eliminated from the body through the urine and feces, it is important to maintain good bathroom hygiene during this period.
+Because small amounts of radiation temporarily remain in the body, patients need to follow the radiation safety protocol provided by your facility.
+This may include staying a safe distance from others for several days and careful hygiene following PRRT therapy.
+Because the radioactive drug is removed from the body mainly through the urine and feces, it is important to maintain good bathroom hygiene during this period.
 Please refer to the FDA label and the manufacturers insert for a complete list of safety information.

 Is PRRT covered by insurance?

-Standard therapy with 177Lu-DOTATATE (or 177Lu-dotatate or Lutathera) is approved by the FDA in the United States and by the EMA in the European Union.
-Insurance coverage is dependent on many factors; your treating center will work with you to help you understand coverage for your specific indication.
-Other forms of PRRT—for example with other isotopes, other peptides or other routes, such as intra-hepatic treatments—are currently available through dedicated trials or programs performed at single centers around the world.
+Standard therapy with 177Lu-DOTATATE (or Lutathera) is approved by the FDA in the United States and by the EMA in the European Union.
+Insurance coverage is dependent on many factors.
+Your treating center will work with you to help you understand coverage for your specific indication.
+Other forms of PRRT—for example with other radiopharmaceuticals or other routes, such as intra-hepatic treatments—are currently available through dedicated trials or programs performed at single centers around the world.
 These may require an out-of-pocket payment for the therapy if the trial is not sponsored by a pharmaceutical partner.